ztaira/fb_creeper/README.md

 the chat bar) and all messages.

 I'm not exactly sure which settings will allow you to hide from this script.
-Turning off messenger/appearing offline would probably do it, which you can do in the following places.
-I edited out my friends' names for privacy reasons.
+Turning off messenger/appearing offline would probably do it, so I've included instructions to do so at the bottom of this README under "How to Turn Off Chat."

-Facebook's site, in the chat bar options:

-![alt text][outputimage]
-[outputimage]: https://github.com/ztaira14/fb_creeper/blob/master/data/fb_site.png "Facebook's site, in the chat bar"

-Messenger.com, in the "Active Contacts" menu:

-![alt text][outputimage2]
-[outputimage2]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_site.png "Messenger.com, in the Active Contacts menu"

-![alt text][outputimage3]
-[outputimage3]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_site2.png "Messenger.com, in the Active Contacts menu"

-Messenger for Android, in the third tab:

-![alt text][outputimage4]
-[outputimage4]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_on_android.png "Messenger for Android, in the third tab"

 Regardless, I hope this repository serves as a very good reminder to be wary of what you put out on social media.
 You never know who could be watching.